 Ghislaine Maxwell’s arrest rocks small New Hampshire town where she hid

-BRADFORD, NH — Ghislaine who?
+BRADFORD, N.H. — Ghislaine who?

 Locals in the sleepy, rural New Hampshire town of Bradford say it was “exciting” to learn that an infamous socialite chose their neck of the woods to hide in — even if some didn’t know who Ghislaine Maxwell was before her bust there Thursday.